Your client called, they think your business is closed!

 The more value your blog has, the more people will follow it.
 Whether you have enough sessions to blog or too many, your images are the first and best things to be putting on your blog.
 But you may also want to consider adding regular posts each week about topics your target market would love.
 And these topics may or may not have to do with photography.
 If you are a newborn photographer, consider posting about newborn toys or great newborn websites.
 Partner with local businesses to promote each other, like pediatricians, baby boutiques, nursing stores, etc. Find ways to get involved with local baby groups and share about them on your blog.
 When you have awesome baby images plus great info for mothers, people will start to regularly visit your blog.

 Senior photographers might do regular posts about pop culture, the latest music, local fashion trends, and even local High School sporting events!!
 Again, your images should be the first thing you blog about, but then think about your target market and add some great posts that they would love.
 I recommend using a calendar to keep your posts regular and consistent.
-You can find a great one here.

 The important thing to realize is what a powerful tool your blog can be, and when you are consistently posting on your blog, sharing your posts on your social media and being present, your clients will not only know that you are open for business, but there will be a fun “buzz” about what is going on that is sure to impress!
 You will be in front of more people more often and you will be the photographer to call!